 Tacos and nachos, two of our favourite meals.
 Both share the same ingredients so grab yourself a healthy sized block of cheddar cheese, some green onion, sour cream, lettuce, tomato, and ground beef.

 Time to switch it up and go Italian for a night.
-Pick up a bag of english muffins, these make the perfect base for a mini pizza and can also be used for breakfast.
-The key to the perfect pizza is tomato paste not pizza sauce or tomato sauce.
-Cover the muffins, add your cheese and some of your lunch salami.
+Pick up a bag of english muffins.
+These make the perfect base for a mini pizza and can also be used for breakfast.
+The key to the perfect pizza is tomato paste, not pizza sauce or tomato sauce.
+For toppings, add your cheese of choice and some of your lunch salami.
 Have some lunch ham?
 Pick up a can of pineapple and you've got Hawaiian pizza.

 Macaroni & Cheese Pasta

 No campout would be complete without a pasta night.
-Boil up some macaroni noodles and grate up the rest of your cheese.
+Boil up some macaroni pasta and grate up the rest of your cheese.
 Throw the grated cheese and some butter into the cooked macaroni and stir like crazy.
-This one's admittedly messy but we dealt with it.
+This one is admittedly messy but we dealt with it.

 Some call it the most important meal of the day, others call it a hassle.
 We usually skip breakfast, but cooking up a quick one when you're getting up really early is not so bad.
 Some mornings we were camped at such a beautiful place that we celebrated with a good old batch of buttermilk pancakes.

 Avocado toast was even easier to make but after blindly buying some in our first major grocery run in New Zealand, we quickly realized that avocados were out of our price range.
-An avocado set us back $6NZD!
+An avocado set us back $4 USD!
 Whichever country you're camping out in, double check those avocado prices!

 We found the perfect little plastic bottle of buttermilk pancake mix at the store and held on to it for laid back mornings with a view.
 The key is to buy buttermilk pancake mix; the "original" version produced flat rubber disks we had to choke down.
 No pancake should ever be consumed without a covering of real maple syrup.
 As Canadians, we know it well and it's a religion to many during the spring months in Ontario and Quebec.
 Although quite expensive, this natural sweetener can be used in your baked beans, as well as your tea or coffee!

-Some morning you may be craving an American style breakfast.
 Frying up some eggs is easy.
-Just crack your eggs into your cold frying pan, whisk with a fork, add any chopped leftover veggies and scramble!
-You could also fry it and make an english muffin sandwich with your leftovers from pizza night.
+Just crack your eggs into your cold frying pan.
+You can make a breakfast sandwich with the English muffins and cheese leftover from your pizza night.
 If you want to be daring, fry up some greasy bacon to make a bacon 'n' egger.

 No breakfast would be without our daily fuel, coffee.
 We found instant coffee easy to use with no mess while making it in the morning.
 If you're so inclined, keep your coffee cups and lids from a cafe and reuse them an extra day.
 They still hold water and you can make yourself a nice cuppa to go!